 1. Keeping the Sabbath

 Open this issue up to discussion by asking the students what it means for a Christian to keep the Sabbath.
-The answers they give will probably depend both on the training that they have received at home and on the nature of the position taken by your church on the subject.
 After a period of discussion, focus in on some basic principles as follows.

 A. The Sabbath Command is Universal